adamweeks/sdkguestserver/README.md

 # Building Server and Client-side Applications in Javascript with the Webex Teams SDK

 In this workshop, we are going to be building an application that will allow a visitor to our site to call our support desk.

 We will be utilizing the Webex Teams SDK and the Webex Teams Widgets to build our experience.

+## Project Layout

+This is a basic express server project.

+* `index.js` handles the main routing of the server
+* `guest.js` has helper functions for generating JWTs
+* `views` folder has the front end code
+  * `main.ejs` basic page layout
+  * `form.ejs` person name entry form

 ## Workshop